daitangio/misterio/README.md

 <img align="right"   src="https://gioorgi.com/wp-content/uploads/2020/07/misterio-300x170.png" alt="Misterio Marvel" >

 # So what?
-Misterio is a set of two tiny bash script you can use to "apply" a set of roles to a infinte numbers of hosts.
+Misterio is a set of two tiny bash script you can use to "apply" a set of roles to a infinite numbers of hosts.
 Less then 60 lines of bash code (sorry Ansible :)

 # Why?